jengalas/bwaf-bbw/about/boardandstaff.md

       and the engineering community.
 This dedication inspired her to co-found Women@Langan in September 2015."
   - title: Ann Rolland, FAIA, LEED AP
-    title_role: Partner, FXCollaborative
+    title_role: Partner, FXCollaborative Architects
     image: "/v1618330597/ARolland_web_farbmn.jpg"
-    description: Ann Rolland, FAIA, LEED AP, is Partner at FXCollaborative, a New York City-based architecture, interiors, and planning design firm.
-Ann directs the firm’s Cultural and Educational practice, and has been instrumental in its development from its inception.
+    description: Ann directs FXCollaborative Architects’ Cultural and Educational practice, and has been instrumental in its development from its inception.
 She is inquisitive and optimistic by nature, and with a keen blend of analytical and organizational skills, Ann uncovers possibilities, unlocks potentials, and maximizes outcomes.
-Ann is a Fellow of the American Institute of Architects, a registered architect in New York, and a graduate of Washington University in St. Louis, where she earned both Bachelor of Arts and Master of Architecture degrees.
-A frequent speaker and active member of the design community, she has served on the advisory boards of several organizations and is active in the AIA New York Committee on Architecture for Education, Non-Traditional Employment for Women (NEW), and the Beverly Willis Architecture Foundation (BWAF).
+Ann is a Fellow of the AIA, a registered architect in New York, and a graduate of Washington University in St. Louis, where she earned both Bachelor of Arts and Master of Architecture degrees.
+A frequent speaker and active member of the design community, she has served on the advisory boards of several organizations and is active in the AIA New York Committee on Architecture for Education, Non-Traditional Employment for Women (NEW), and Beverly Willis Architecture Foundation (BWAF).
   - title: Victoria Rosner, Ph.D.
     title_role: 'Dean, Academic Affairs at Columbia University School of General Studies '
     image: "/v1618329946/victoria-rosner-columbia_d4ppc3.jpg"